-The mainline Christian church of the last few generations has claimed to be the possessor of absolute truth while, at the same time, showing nothing of the presence and power of the God that it claims to represent.
-Such claims turn absolute truth into a set of doctrines or theology enshrined in creeds or confessions, the holding of which proves (or disproves) the validity of faith.
+The mainline Christian church of the last few generations has claimed to be the possessor of absolute truth while, at the same time, showing nothing of the presence and power of the God YHWH that it claims to represent.
+Such claims turn absolute truth into a set of doctrines or a system of theology that is enshrined in creeds or confessions, the holding of which proves (or disproves) the validity of faith.
 How far this church has moved from its roots!

 Now there most certainly is absolute truth.
-“That truth is not a doctrine or a worldview or even a religious experience; it is certainly not to be found by repeating abstract nouns like justice and love; it is the man Jesus Christ in whom God was reconciling the world.
-The truth is personal, concrete, historical.”
-As Fowler has stated: “Truth is lived; it is a pattern of being in relation to others and to God.”
+‘That [absolute] truth is not a doctrine or a worldview or even a religious experience; it is certainly not to be found by repeating abstract nouns like justice and love; it is the man Jesus Christ in whom God was reconciling the world.
+The truth is personal, concrete, historical.’
+As Fowler had stated: ‘Truth is lived; it is a pattern of being in relation to others and to God.’

-Therefore, Newbigin speaks of mission as God’s mission, not ours; as the work of God where the church is, not the work of the church where God is.
-“It is God who acts in the power of his Spirit, doing mighty works, creating signs of a new age, working secretly in the hearts of men and women to draw them to Christ.”
+Therefore, Newbigin spoke of mission as God’s mission, not ours; as the work of God where the church is, not the work of the church where God is.
+‘It is God who acts in the power of his Spirit, doing mighty works, creating signs of a new age, working secretly in the hearts of men and women to draw them to Christ.’
 This is precisely what mainline Christianity has been bankrupt of, and this is precisely why mainline Christianity has been declining for so long.

-The church glibly declares that the gospel changes lives, but it seems that there is no power to effect that change.
-Little wonder that Lloyd-Jones spoke of “our ignorance of the power of God, especially in our own lives”.
-The power lies not in the belief, nor the doctrine, nor the theology; not even in the gospel itself.
-For, as Willard points out, it is not the gospel that saves a person, but Jesus; it is not believing in Jesus that proves someone to be a Christian, but a living relationship with Jesus.
+The church glibly declared that the gospel changes lives, but there is no power to effect that change.
+Little wonder that Lloyd-Jones spoke of ‘our ignorance of the power of God, especially in our own lives’.
+The power lies not in the belief, nor in the doctrine, nor in the theology; not even in the gospel itself.
+For, as Willard pointed out, it is not the gospel that saves a person, but Jesus; it is not believing in Jesus that proves someone to be a Christian, but a living relationship with Jesus.
 This is the otherness of Christianity.

-Lloyd-Jones expresses his frustration over Christianity’s decline and, at the same time, pointed to the answer: “We are so decorous, we are so controlled, we do everything with such decency and order that there is no life, there is no warmth, there is no power!
+Lloyd-Jones expressed his frustration over Christianity’s decline and, at the same time, pointed to the answer: ‘We are so decorous, we are so controlled, we do everything with such decency and order that there is no life, there is no warmth, there is no power!
 But that is not New Testament Christianity.
 Does your faith melt and move your heart?
 Does it get rid of the ice that is in you, the coldness in your heart, and the stiffness?
-The essence of New Testament Christianity is this warmth that is invariably the result of the presence of the Spirit.”
+The essence of New Testament Christianity is this warmth that is invariably the result of the presence of the Spirit.’